 - Career planning, professional development

-- Post-truth information literacy
+- Post-truth information literacy, and digital literacy

 - Civic engagement, partnerships, and community building